 Deliver consistent omnichannel experiences and drive customer success with Userpilot.

-Why should you choose Userpilot over Pendo and Fullstory?
+When should you choose Userpilot over Pendo and Fullstory?

-• Easy to use and set up: Userpilot has a more intuitive UI, which makes the setup and day-to-day use straightforward.
+• Easy to use and set up: Userpilot has a more intuitive interface, which makes the setup and day-to-day use straightforward.
 This ease of use translates into better value for money since you can take advantage of the platform’s full feature set.
 This is something our customers mention over and over again.
 For example, Cuvama switched from Pendo after finding it too complex and expensive.

 “High price was one of the decision criteria to move from Pendo because we were paying lots, and we were not using it.” – Leyre Iñiguez, Customer Experience Lead